-c.
-Plan for Collecting the Data
+d.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures

 Describe the process for measuring project performance.
-Identify who will collect the data, who is responsible for performance measurements, and how the information will be used to guide and evaluate the impact of the project.
+Identify who will collect the data; who is responsible for performance measurements; and how the information will be used to guide and evaluate the project's impact.
 Describe the process to accurately report data.

-Note: Applicants are not required to submit performance data with the application.
-Rather, performance measure information is included as an alert that successful applicants will be required to submit performance data as part of each award's reporting requirements.
+Note: An applicant is not required to submit performance data with the application.
+Rather, performance measure information is included as a notification that award recipients will be required to submit performance data as part of each award's reporting requirements.
+Some measures are presented as examples, while others are the exact measures that every recipient will be expected to address.

-OJP will require each successful applicant to submit regular performance data that show the completed work's results.
-The performance data directly relate to the goals, objectives, and deliverables identified in the "Goals, Objectives, and
+OJP will require each award recipient to submit regular performance data that show the completed work's results.
+The performance data directly relate to the goals, objectives, and deliverables identified in the "Goals, Objectives, and Deliverables" discussion.

-Deliverables" section.
 Applicants can also visit OJP's performance measurement page at www.ojp.gov/performance for an overview of performance measurement activities at OJP.